pwelagedara/django_nba_starter/README.md

 #### Without virtual environments

+> *It has been observed that Django management commands threw errors when executed from a shell script.
+Therefore do not use the helper scripts here.*

 ##### ***Step 1:*** Clone the project and `cd` into the project directory.
 ```shell
 git clone https://github.com/pwelagedara/django_nba_starter